intel/neural-compressor/neural_compressor/compression/pruner/README.md

  In the case mentioned above, pruning process can be done by pre-defined hooks in Neural Compressor.
 Users need to place those hooks inside the training function.

-## Sparse Model Depolyment

-Particular hardware/software like [Intel Extension for Transformer](https://github.com/intel/intel-extension-for-transformers) are required to obtain inference speed and footprints' optimization for most sparse models.
-However, using [model slim](#click) for some special structures can obtain significant inference speed improvements and footprint reduction without the post-pruning deployment.
-In other words, you can achieve model acceleration directly under your training framework (PyTorch, etc.)

 ## Examples

 The pruning technique  is validated on typical models across various domains (including CV and NLP).